milesbcoding/crypto-price-aggregator/README.md

 ```bash
   ["BTC-USD", "ETH-USD", "ETH-BTC"]
 ```
+> Suggestion: I would suggest using postman for testing API calls

 > Note: The symbol must match the Coinbase format, such as `BTC-USD`, `ETH-EUR`, etc. They can be configured from within the code.